Five ways to combat racism and prejudice

 Read literature, watch films, or series from different cultures, if possible, in their original language.

-Adopt an inclusive mindset in all aspects of your life.
+4. Adopt an inclusive Mindset in all aspects of your life

-Initiate sensitive conversations about races and social differences.
+Initiate sensitive conversations about races ans social differences.

 How does our country relate to slavery and colonialism?
 How comfortable are we with this part of our History?